angelotrabuco2013/scratch-www/README.md

 **Preset: Scratch 2.0**

 ## Description:
-A CSS Recreation on 2.0 style [aka make 3.0 pages look like 2.0]
+Reverts 3.0 pages into 2.0! [alternative description: 2.0ified the 3.0 pages!]

 All works made with Stylus.